-Join Vince Kotchian for an in-depth discussion in this video Estimation in mental math, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Estimation in mental math, part of Learning Everyday Math.

 - In this movie, I'm going to explain how important…the concept of estimation is when working with math.…Before you begin, pretty much any math problem,…try and see if you can take an educated guess…about what the answer is going to be.…This has a couple of different benefits.…The first one is, when you actually do do the math,…you might catch if you've made a mistake…if you're way off of your estimate.…For example, let's go back to estimating…the sales tax on a pair of shoes.…